Data

 library(broom)

-9 Assessing Interventions
+library(gtools)9 Assessing Interventions

-This chapter is based on :
+This chapter is based on:

 Goodman-Bacon, Andrew, and Jan Marcus.
 “Using difference-in-differences to identify causal effects of COVID-19 policies.”
 (2020)